kornel661/nserv/README.md

 [nserv](https://gopkg.in/kornel661/nserv.v0) (nice server) Go package provides a variation of standard http.Server enhanced with *graceful exit*, *throttling* and *zero downtime restarts*.
 *Throttling* makes it easier to build a DOS-attack-resistant server and *graceful exit* feature makes it easy to write a stoppable server with proper clean-up (e.g., closing database connections).
+*Zero downtime restarts* feature enables you to perform updates to the server without interrupting active clients.
 Nserv has been inspired by the [manners](https://github.com/braintree/manners) package.

 The package is in its early stages of development (in the sense that hasn't been tested extensively yet).